Frequently asked questions.

 What are the titles and topics of your three books?

-Does each new book become easier to write and publish?
+Did each new book become easier to write and publish?

-Why are the books important?
+Why are the books still important?

 How do they benefit their readers?